 Why we do it?

 Black History Month UK was the brainchild of Akyaaba Addai-Sebo, a special projects officer at the Greater London Council.
-He wanted to boost the self-esteem of Black British children and young adults by educating on them on the achievements of Black people living in the UK.
+He wanted to boost the self-esteem of Black British children and young adults who were struggling to deal with the overt racism of the time by educating them on the achievements of Black people in the UK and across the globe.

-It has since evolved into a national movement that is observed throughout the UK.
-International Black History Month is also recognised in Ireland and Netherlands in October and Canada in February.
+It has since evolved into a national movement that is focused on Black British History and is observed throughout the UK.
+International Black History Month is also recognised in Ireland, Italy, Germany and Netherlands in October and Canada in February.